fraunhoferfokus/open-content-decryption-module/README.md

 ## Supported Browsers and Platforms

-Currently OCDM development is targeted for following Web browers:
+Currently OCDM development is compatible with following Web browers:

-* Chromium
+* Chromium / CEF
  * Linux
-* Opera
+* Opera SDK
- * Linux
-* QtWebengine (coming soon)
  * Linux

 For more details see the [milestones](https://github.com/fraunhoferfokus/open-content-decryption-module/milestones) page.